 Your registration time is assigned based on your cumulative or overall grade point average (GPA) and status as a student.

-Returning students (students who have completed one or more semesters of study at Douglas College), will be assigned registration appointment times based on their overall or cumulative GPA at the time registration priority is assigned for the upcoming semester.
+Returning students (students who have completed one or more semesters of study at Douglas College), will be assigned registration appointment times based on their overall or cumulative GPA (Link required) at the time registration priority is assigned for the upcoming semester.

 Students who are taking a majority of Mastery graded courses will be placed into groups based on successful completion of these courses.